rosyberti/website/_posts/2020-03-19-blog-like-a-hacker.md

 I have been writing on the Internet in some capacity since 2014.

-My first website was <a href="www.financialcanadian.com">www.financialcanadian.com</a> (which no longer exists), a financial education blog for Canadians that I started writing while I was an investment management intern at the Toronto-Dominion Bank.
+My first website was [www.financialcanadian.com](https://financialcanadian.com/) (which no longer exists), a financial education blog for Canadians that I started writing while I was an investment management intern at the Toronto-Dominion Bank.
 That website was built using the Wordpress content management system (CMS) and hosted on Bluehost.
 I chose Wordpress for its ease of use and Bluehost for its low cost.

 After that, I joined Sure Dividend as President and, later, Chief Technology Officer.
 That website also used the Wordpress CMS.
 On several side projects, I have also experimented with Wix, Squarespace, Django, Sanity, and Webflow.